 Fork can return one of the following values:

-You are in the child process.
-You can call exec to start another process.
-If that fails, you should probably call exit.
+process.
+If that fails, you should probably call exit

 @anchor{doc-exec}